49 gifts every woman in your life would love to receive | CNN Underscored

 While anything from Coach’s latest collections would make for a stellar gift, we love this Willis Leather Top Handle Bag that’s based on a silhouette first introduced by the brand in the ‘90s.
 Be sure to check out our other picks for splurge-worthy handbags too.

-Daily Practice By Anthropologie Knit Lounge Set ($140; anthropologie.com)
+Daily Practice by Anthropologie Knit Lounge Set ($140; anthropologie.com)

-We may not be couped up at home all-day any longer, but we won’t be tucking away our loungewear anytime soon.
-Available in sizes XS to 3X and 5 cozy colors, this lounge set will be her go to for evenings on the couch, errand runs and anything in between.
+We may not be cooped up at home all day any longer, but we won’t be tucking away our loungewear any time soon.
+Available in sizes XS to 3X and five cozy colors, this lounge set will be her go-to for evenings on the couch, errand runs and anything in between.

 Apple AirTag ($29; amazon.com)